 Edward's death has had a seismic impact upon his community.
 His case has attracted substantial political and media interest.
 On the day of his funeral The Times Lead (Youth Betrayed, 20/2/15), highlighted the urgent need for training and investment in teenage mental wellbeing.
 To quote:

 The objective of the Trust is simple: give the NHS less to do by preventing young people falling into crisis.
 This will be achieved by adding mental health to the school curriculum to improve resilience, destroy stigma and strengthen care systems.
-The Advisory and Community Councils will both assist in the construction of viable programmes, drawing upon world-class expertise and committed local knowledge, and refine and approve those programmes to ensure evidence-based accreditation and maximum benefit.
-Importantly, all programmes and actions will be measured and monitored in order to capture much-needed and valuable data.
+Importantly, all programmes and actions will be measured and monitored in order to capture much-needed and valuable data, deepening the evidence base of the sector.